-The DB_ENV->memp_sync() method returns a non-zero error value on failure and 0 on success.
+The DbEnv::memp_sync() method either returns a non-zero error value or throws an exception that encapsulates a non-zero error value on failure, and returns 0 on success.

 The purpose of the lsn parameter is to enable a transaction manager to ensure, as part of a checkpoint, that all pages modified by a certain time have been written to disk.